 ---- and the list goes on!

-The integration of the following is one way I think practically about this generations-long, nuanced and complex undertaking toward the regeneration of the elements of life on earth and peaceful relations.
+The following is one way I think practically about this generations-long, nuanced and complex undertaking toward the allyship, support and regeneration of the elements of life on earth and peaceful relations.
 Sometimes I call it radical inclusion.

 social - connections, community, generosity, inclusion